 I trained as a person-centred counsellor, which means that my sessions are focussed on my clients’ and their needs; what my clients’ bring to a session is always their choice - I will not lead them, offer advice or tell them what to do - but I will work with them to find their own answers and solutions.
 My aim is to strengthen and empower people so that they have the resources to cope with life’s challenges and limitations.

-I am experienced in counselling adults (16-years-old and up) both for the short-term (six sessions or less) and long-term (over several months).
+I am experienced in counselling adults, both for the short-term (six sessions or less) and long-term (over several months).
 I am committed to continuing my personal development as a counsellor and after gaining my Diploma in Therapeutic Counselling from Doncaster College, I spent a further year completing a Master Practitioner course in Eating Disorders and Obesity with the National Centre for Eating Disorders.

 I understand the pressures and worries that many of us face on a daily basis and recognise that not everyone has access to the support or resources that are needed, on occasion, to be able to cope during times of change and anxiety.
 For some people, counselling can be a way of attaining the necessary tools and life-skills to get through a difficult time or even to turn their life around.
 Some people may only feel the need for a few sessions, others may choose to spend more time in counselling exploring their experiences and relationships - my aim is to provide a confidential and non-judgemental environment where clients feel safe to do this.

 Sessions last for 60 minutes and take place in a comfortable and discreet counselling room, with free parking on the road outside.

 Level 4 Diploma in Therapeutic Counselling - (CPCAB)